Digital Hostage Taking: Ransomware’s Impact on the Healthcare Industry

 Recently, Hollywood Presbyterian Medical Center paid attackers for the decryption key that held the hospital’s systems and data hostage.
 While this style of attack is not new, increased attacks have businesses on edge.
-Ransomware is a malicious software that blocks access to a network or system until a ransom is paid.
+Ransomware is malicious software that blocks access to a network or system until a ransom is paid.
 In many cases, the data is encrypted and there is no economical way to retrieve the data until the decryption key is given to the victim.
 Usually this only occurs when a ransom is paid.
 In the case of the Hollywood Presbyterian, they decided to pay the ransom of about 40 bitcoins, worth approximately $17,000.

-Security consultants who have assessed healthcare practices have likely interviewed medical staff and got the strong sense (if not directly told) that their work was diverting attention away from patient care.
+Security consultants who have assessed healthcare practices have likely interviewed medical staff and got a strong sense (if not directly told) that their work was diverting attention away from patient care.
 This mentality is one of the reasons why the healthcare industry is facing challenges when it comes to information security.
-The culture of providing healthcare over all else, the justification for neglecting information security, has finally hit an impasse – patient health and safety was jeopardized by a cyber security incident.
+The culture of providing healthcare over all else, the justification for neglecting information security, has finally hit an impasse – patient health and safety was jeopardized by a cybersecurity incident.
 The attitude toward information security – the time it takes, the costs – has to change.
 It’s unfortunate, but it seems to have taken an incident like the one seen at Hollywood Presbyterian to highlight how information security actually aligns with the healthcare industries health-first ideals.

 A New Precedence